What Coins Do We Buy?

 Is there a set price you will pay for coins or currency?

-We consider several factors when considering a coin’s value.
+We consider several factors when grading coins to determine their value.
 These factors include, but are not limited to: condition, rarity, date and circulation.
 Las Vegas Jewelry and Coin Buyers offers free in-store appraisals of your collections while you watch.
 We are happy to answer any questions you have.

 I have a lot of Dimes, Quarters, Nickels, and Half Dollars, what are they worth?

 The value of these coins will change depending on the market and are typically bought and sold in bulk based on their silver value.
 Coins from 1964 and earlier are made from 90% silver.
 Older buffalo nickels (sometimes referred to as Indian head nickels) tend to be quite valuable.
 Half dollars from 1965-1970 are made from 40% silver.
 There are some dates that could have a higher value, so bring in your collection and an expert appraiser will give you a high cash offer.

 Will cleaning or polishing my coins bring a better price?